Special Interest Groups

 APOS Member Benefit - Special Interest Groups (SIGs)

 We are pleased to have our SIGs offered as one of our many member benefits.
 We welcome new SIG members.
-If you're looking to make an impact and connect with others passionate within out field, please consider learning more about SIG you're interested in.
+If you're looking to make an impact and connect with others passionate within out field, please consider learning more about the SIG you're interested in.
 Then, log in and apply to join the SIG.

 Learn More About Our Special Interest Groups